 Hardware Security and Trust, Physically Unclonable Functions, Embedded System Security, Machine Learning and Model Building, Hardware Software Co-Design, Design for Test

-New class “EE 458/558: Hardware Security and Trust” will be offered Fall 2019!
+New class “EE 458/558: Hardware Security and Trust” will be offered Spring 2021!
 Senior undergraduate students and graduate students are welcome to register!
 Please refer to the course flyer for more information: Hardware_Security_and_Trust_Flyer_Fall_2019.pdf